ararslan/Maker.jl/README.md

 `action` can be called with zero or one arguments.
 If the one-argument version is available, that version is called.
 The argument is the `AbstractTarget` defined.
-Here is an example of the this use:
+Here is an example of this use:

 ```julia
 Maker.file("in.csv", "out.csv") do t